Islandora-Collaboration-Group/ISLE/docs/02_installation_demo_site/demo_installation.md

 ### Assumptions / Prerequisites

-* This test site guide is designed for a local laptop / workstation that has already followed the appropriate setup and configuration instructions in the `Test/Demo ISLE` section of the [guide](../index.md#test-demo-isle).
+* This guide is designed for a local laptop / workstation that has already followed the appropriate setup and configuration instructions in the `Demo ISLE Site` section of the [guide](../index.md#test-demo-isle).

 * Instructions below assume a MacOS or Linux laptop or workstation.
 Windows users may have to adjust / swap out various tools as needed.